Skip to content

 cache_timeout_seconds

 In async mode, cache lookup/store operations run with a hard timeout and fail open if they exceed cache_timeout_seconds, which means your wrapped function is still called and your app keeps serving responses.
-In v0.1.0 this timeout protection only applies to async code paths; sync callers (including sync RedisStorage usage) have no timeout guard and rely on the backend client's own behavior.
+When a timeout occurs, Recallm emits a structlog warning event (cache.timeout_exceeded) with elapsed_ms, timeout_ms, and action=bypass so you can track cold-start bypasses in your log aggregator.
+This timeout protection only applies to async code paths; sync callers (including sync RedisStorage usage) have no timeout guard and rely on the backend client's own behavior.

 default_ttl